-Loss Given Failure analysis
+Loss Given Failure (LGF) analysis

-We apply our Advanced LGF analysis on SkandiaBanken as the bank is subject to the EU Bank Recovery and Resolution Directive (BRRD), which we consider to be an Operational Resolution Regime.
+We apply our Advanced LGF analysis to SkandiaBanken as the bank is subject to the EU Bank Recovery and Resolution Directive (BRRD), which we consider an operational resolution regime.
 For this analysis, we assume that equity and losses stand at 3% and 8%, respectively, of tangible banking assets in a failure scenario.
-We also assume a 25% run-off of junior wholesale deposits and a 5% run-off in preferred deposits.
+We also assume a 25% runoff in junior wholesale deposits and a 5% runoff in preferred deposits.
 Moreover, we assign a 25% probability to junior deposits being preferred to senior unsecured debt.
 These are in line with our standard assumptions.
 Given the bank's focus on retail deposits, we assume the bank's junior deposits to account for 10% of total deposits, in line with other retail mortgage banks.